jss367/jss367.github.io/_posts/2017-01-01-git-cheat-sheet.md

 If you want, you can delete the branch you just merged: `git branch -d <mergedbranch>`

-### I just changed a branch, why did the old file changes come with me

 ### Syncing with upsteam branch

 If you've created a branch and since then the master has been updated, you may get a message like: "This branch is X commits ahead, Y commits behind [masterbranchname]:master."
 Here are the steps to resolve this: